High School Development

 -

-Balance challenge and support.
-We encourage students to pursue rigor where appropriate, but we never recommend courses that will overwhelm them.
-Academic stretch is great—if paired with the right support.
+Rigor.
+We encourage students to pursue rigor where appropriate, but never recommend courses that will overwhelm them.

 Electives matter.
 We help students identify electives that align with their interests and goals, building a cohesive narrative that supports their college applications.